crytic/slither/README.md

 ## License

-Slither is licensed and distributed under the AGPLv3 license.
-[Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.ontact us if you're looking for an exception to the terms.
+Slither is licensed and distributed under AGPLv3.
+[Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.